-21. Install input gear (37) into the carrier assembly, meshing with large diameter cluster gears (18).
+21. Install input gear (37) into carrier, meshing with large diameter cluster gears (18).
 Counterbore in bore of input gear must be to outside of carrier assembly.

 22. After inserting at least one bolt in the proper location, rotate the carrier.
 Check freedom of rotation and timing.